ArvindHarinder1/PrivatePreviewDocs/2ConnectorSQL.md

 * Review the troubleshooting tips defined [here](link to troubleshooting doc)

-## Appendix G: Building a demo SQL environment for testing
+## Building a demo SQL environment for testing
 https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql-step-by-step
 https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql

-## Appendix H: Configuring the host using SQL

-The following screenshots show you how to configure the host, if you are using the demo environment described above.

-## Appendix B: Configuring the Generic SQL Connector for SQL Server
+## Configuring the Generic SQL Connector for SQL Server

 If you do not have a connector MA, but have SQL Server in your environment, then you can still validate the provisioning process, using the instructions in the Generic SQL Connector guide at [https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql) and  [https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql-step-by-step](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql-step-by-step)